ADVANCE CARE PLANNING FACILITATOR TRAINING Learn how to assist healthy adults prepare for future healthcare needs.

-In the First Steps training, participants learn how to assist healthy adults identify a healthcare advocate, examine their values, wishes and goals, and document and share their advance directives.
-In addition, we discuss community engagement strategies and common barriers to completing, storing and retrieving Advance Directives, as well as strategies for addressing these barriers.
+The Respecting Choices® First Steps Facilitator Training prepares participants to assist healthy adults to choose a healthcare advocate; examine their values, wishes and goals; and document and share their preferences.
+In addition, community engagement strategies, barriers to completing, storing and retrieving Advance Directives, and strategies for addressing these barriers will be discussed.

-To be effective, this process of communication needs to be individualized, based on a person’s state of health, and revisited at appropriate times.
-It is not enough to simply complete a written form and file it away somewhere.
-In addition, class participants will discuss community engagement strategies and communication tactics.
+To be effective, this process of communication needs to be individualized, based on a person’s state of health and revisited periodically.
+It is not enough to simply complete a written form and file it away.